Mask psychology: How to approach a person who won't wear a face covering

 Wynns and others who contemplate human nature have had plenty to study during the pandemic.

-While wearing a cloth one made of a print material and sitting on the veranda outside her office, she said.
-"I really can't stand it.
+While wearing a cloth one made of a print material and sitting on the veranda outside her office, Wynns said, "I really can't stand it.
 I'm not one of those that's gotten used to it.
 And I feel just restricted by it."

 Despite her personal feelings, she wears a mask in public and when in close quarters with those she doesn't live with.